yuyhong23/One-Hot_Future/README.md

         - 2040 would show us the progress before getting to 2050
         - 2050 is the year that most countries would have emission level close to 0

 We used [NASA](https://climate.nasa.gov/vital-signs/global-temperature/)’s global temperature annual average anomaly data from 1965 to 2020 (most recent year available) in machine learning to predict the average temperature change in 2030, 2040 and 2050.
-We visualized [kaggle](https://www.kaggle.com/sevgisarac/temperature-change) annual average temperature change by countries in 2019.
+We visualized [kaggle](https://www.kaggle.com/sevgisarac/temperature-change) (also from NASA) annual average temperature change by countries in 2019.

 ## Analysis:

+#### Selective Region Energy Emission Benchmarks Visualizations

+The most resource dependent countries and regions including China, US, Europe, and India as well as the rest of the world have ambitious energy emission benchmarks planning for zero emissions by 2030.

+#### Selective Region Renewable and Nonrenewable Energy Consumption Visualizations

+If trends, beginning in 1965 until our latest year of data collection in 2019, continue, we predict that global non-renewable energy consumption will increase by 50% of todays values with China's predicted consumption to double.
+All countries, however, are expected to exponentially increase their renewable energy consumption in the next 50 years.

-#### Energy Types Consumption:
+#### Countries CO2 Emission from Energy Consumption Visualizations

 In 2019, the top five non-renewable resources harnessed for energy from highest to lowest consumption include oil (194 exajoules), coal (158 exajoules), gas (142 exajoules), hydroelectric (38 exajoules), and nuclear (25 exajoules) energy, with renewable consumption (21 exajoules) being lower than any individual aforementioned resource the same year.
 Using machine learning to predict the consumption for each resource with data from 1965 to 2019 shows that energy consumption in 2050 will increase slightly in all non-renewable resources, but will increase exponentially in renewable resources at 296 exajoules, which is 14 times higher than in 2019.
 Renewable resource consumption is projected to be the leading resource consumed among all non-renewable and renewable resources at 28% of the total, with oil being the second highest consumed consisting of 24% of the total by 2050.

+#### Energy Types Consumption Visualizations

+In 2019, the top five non-renewable resources harnessed for energy from highest to lowest consumption include oil (194 exajoules), coal (158 exajoules), gas (142 exajoules), hydroelectric (38 exajoules), and nuclear (25 exajoules) energy, with renewable consumption (21 exajoules) being lower than any individual aforementioned resource the same year.
+Using machine learning to predict the consumption for each resource with data from 1965 to 2019 shows that energy consumption in 2050 will increase slightly in all non-renewable resources, but will increase exponentially in renewable resources at 296 exajoules, which is 14 times higher than in 2019.
+Renewable resource consumption is projected to be the leading resource consumed among all non-renewable and renewable resources at 28% of the total, with oil being the second highest consumed consisting of 24% of the total by 2050.

-#### CO2 Emissions & Avg Temp Change:
+#### CO2 Emissions & Avg Temp Change Visualizations

 CO2 emissions are projected to increase steadily with 34,000 million tonnes produced in 2019 and 45,600 million tonnes expected in 2050.
 From 1965 to 2019, the global average temperature has increased by around 1 degrees Celsius and is projected to increase by another .5 degrees Celsius by 2050 giving a total increase from 1965 to 2050 at 1.5 degrees Celsius.

-#### Extra Notes:
+#### Extra Notes

 - Official emission pledges are made for 2030 for the Paris Agreement
 - US’s emission goal is by 2025, but for our project’s purpose, we used that emission goal as the 2030’s emission goal